ulfschneider/ulfschneider.github.io/_posts/reading/2020-03-10-this-is-a-web-page.md

 ---
 layout: default
-title: This is a web page.
+title: ★ This is a web page
 author: Justin Jackson
 nodate: true
 category: reading